scientific-python/docstub/docs/command_line.md

           Set output directory explicitly.
 Stubs will be directly written into that directory while preserving the directory structure under PACKAGE_PATH.
 Otherwise, stubs are generated inplace.
-      --config PATH
-          Set one or more configuration file(s) explicitly.
-Otherwise, it will look for a `pyproject.toml` or `docstub.toml` in the current directory.
       --ignore GLOB
           Ignore files matching this glob-style pattern.
 Can be used multiple times.